-There has not been a steady ebb and flow when it comes to the quality of the Bollywood films released thus far this year.
+There has not been a steady ebb and flow when it came to the quality of the Bollywood films released thus far this year.
 Dismal box office collections are a testament to that with most films either flopping harder than a Nineties Kevin Costner film or barely breaking even.

 Indeed, audiences across India are sending a message loud and clear to Bollywood film studios – make better films or keep losing a shit ton of money.

 Below are my personal assumptions why some of this year’s films were a catastrophe.

 BOX OFFICE COLLECTION: 23.5 crores

 PROBLEM: Despite the Aashiqui 2 cast reunion and the ubiquity of that addicting Humma Humma rework, OK Jaanu‘s reception at the box office was tepid at best.
 The reason being that Bollywood audiences are simply no longer willing to accept uninspired, hastily made South Indian film remakes.

 SOLUTION: South Indian film remakes are a gamble, not a guarantee at the box office.
 For every Drishyam, there’s a Tevar or an OK Jaanu.
 Ultimately, revisiting old territory will almost always be less satisfying to a viewer than exposing them to something original.

 BOX OFFICE COLLECTION: 20 crores

 PROBLEM: Vishal Bharadwaj’s lofty ambitions got the better of him this time round with the auteur biting more than he can chew in a story stuffed with one too many convoluted endings and a running time that tested the patience of all twelve people who saw this POS film.

 SOLUTION: Hiring a script doctor and/or having an experienced, supportive producer intervene.
 With the exception of Karan Johar, Bollywood producers are often told to give up the money and back off.
 That doesn’t help anyone.